DrrDom/spci/README.md

 - add max_size argument to find_frag_auto_rdkit.py to limit maximum size of output fragments
 - skip fragments with H as a context from output of find_frag_auto_rdkit.py
 - update README and installation notes

+1.1.4 (04.11.2024)
+- fix calculation of fragment contributions if initial molecules do not contain hydrogens